Skip to main content

 Sending your client emails in Keeper.

-Previewing what your client sees
+Previewing the Portal: What your client sees

 If it's a transaction question, you can reclassify the transaction directly from Keeper.
 You can also append the client's answer to the memo, or respond if you need more information – just by clicking the client's answer.